tobiasgiessler/oca-preparation/README.md

 #### (Apparently not important for OCA) What is a try-with-resources statement?

-Bookmark 309 "Catching Various Types of Exceptions"
+Bookmark 319 "Calling Methods That Throw Exceptions" Target 327